bethanyj28/localstack-demo/README.md

 # localstack-demo

 ## Quickstart
-To get started, simply run `make up`.
+To run the completed app, simply run `make up`.
 From there, you can hit `http://localhost:8080/greeting` with something that looks like:
 ```
 {
   "name": "Bethany"